Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

 The current is given by

-It is convenient to calculate the spectral current $j(\omega_{n})$ between the normal metal and one of the electrodes using Eq. (\ref{eq:BCFUll}).
-As elaborated upon in appendix \ref{sec:kernel}, the supercurrent flowing from the left (L) to the right (R) electrodes is expressed in terms of the kernel $Q_{n}$ of the linearized problem as
+where the summation is over the Matsubara frequencies.
+It is convenient to calculate the spectral current $j(\omega)$, at the interface between the normal metal and one of the electrodes by using the boundary condition Eq. (\ref{eq:BCFUll}).
+As elaborated upon in appendix \ref{sec:kernel}, the supercurrent flowing from the left (L) to the right (R) electrodes is expressed in terms of the kernel $Q$ of the linearized problem as

-where $f_{L,R}$ are the BCS pair amplitudes at the left (right) electrodes, that is,
+where $\gamma_{B} = \frac{1}{\sigma_{N}R_{\square}}$, $f_{L,R}$ are the BCS pair amplitudes at the left (right) electrodes, that is,

-where $\Delta$ is the pair potential of the superconductor and $\phi_{L,R}$ are the phases of the superconductors, with $\phi_{R} = -\phi_{L} = \phi$. $Q_{n}(x-x')$ is the kernel defining the linear relation between the anomalous functions at a contact surface.
+where $\Delta$ is the pair potential of the superconductor and $\phi_{L,R}$ are the phases of the superconductors, with $\phi_{R} = -\phi_{L} = \phi$. $Q(x-x')$ is the kernel defining the linear relation between the anomalous functions at a contact surface.

 We assume that the junction is translation invariant in the $y$-direction.
 In this case the anomalous functions are independent of $y$, and the problem reduces to two dimensions.
-It is convenient to Fourier transform the anomalous functions over the x-direction and to express all quantities as a function of Fourier momentum $k$, while keeping the z-coordinate in position space.
-In momentum space the linear relation between the pair potential in the normal metal $F_s(k,z=0)$ and the pair potential in the superconductor $f_{s0}(k,z)$ via the kernel $Q_n$ takes the form:
+It is convenient to Fourier transform the anomalous functions over the $x$-direction and to express all quantities as a function of Fourier momentum $k$, while keeping the $z$-coordinate in position space.
+In momentum space the linear relation between the pair potential in the normal metal $F_s(k,z=0)$ and the pair potential in the superconductor $f_{s0}(k)$ via the kernel $Q$ takes the form: